winsoft666/QCefWidget/README.md

     ```
     root
     ├─dep
-    │  └─cef_binary_76.1.13+gf19c584+chromium-76.0.3809.132_windows64
+    │  └─cef_binary_80.1.15+g7b802c9+chromium-80.0.3987.163_windows32
     ├─src
     └─test
     ```

-4. Modify the [config.cmake](config.cmake) to set the required build configurations
+4. Update the [config.cmake](config.cmake) to set the required build configurations

-5. Just use CMake to build the project, for example:
+5. Using CMake to build the project, for example:
     ``` bat
     REM create the build folder
-    mkdir build.win && cd build.win
+    mkdir build && cd build

     REM generate and build the project
     cmake .. && cmake --build .
     ```
+> Thanks to [QCefView] (https://github.com/tishion/QCefView) project, `QCefWidget` great reference for the project in terms of engineering structure.